SK-SCMLab/Non-Parametric-Testing-for-Manufacturing-operations-in-Excel/README.md

     **Conclusion**: There is no statistically significant difference among the medians of all the three grinding resources

 4. *Situation: The manufacturing plant operates three resources (A, B, C) in grinding line and wants to evaluate whether machine type affects the productivity (units/hour) of operators.
 Each operator works on all three machines*

+                H₀: All the operators' productivity remains the same across the machines
+                H₁: At least one operator's productivity is different across at least one machine

+     **Inference**: *Friedman test* || From the excel analysis, χ² (F-statistic) = 1105 > 5.99 (F_Critical), we can reject H₀.
+It means that at least one operator's productivity differs meaningfully from the others

+     **Conclusion**: There is a statistically significant difference between the productivity of at least one operator

+5. *Situation: